omprakashbabu/Simple-calculator---Java-script/README.md

 cd backend
 npm install
 node server.js
-Make port 5000 public in the Ports sidebar.
+In the Ports tab, make port 5000 public.

-Open frontend/index.html in the preview or browser.
+Open frontend/index.html in the preview/browser.

-Replit:
+▶️ Replit
-Go to Replit, import your repo.
+Go to Replit and import this repository.

-In Replit’s terminal:
+In the Replit shell:

 bash
 Copy